 For residents of the Rocky Mountain West, it’s a good idea to check your home for radon, a radioactive gas known to cause lung cancer.

 Radon comes from the natural breakdown of uranium in rock and soil, an abundant metal in the West.
 As it decays, it produces a gas that rises from soil.
-That radon gas can get trapped inside your home, and years of exposure to high levels of radon can cause cancer, according to the Colorado Department of Public Health and Environment.
+Radon can become trapped inside your home and years of exposure to high radon levels can cause cancer, according to the Colorado Department of Public Health and Environment.

 “It’s worth testing for radon because it’s easy to test for and easy to mitigate… and cancer is such a devastating disease that’s best avoided,” said Dr. Douglas Kemme, an oncologist with UCHealth in northern Colorado.

 Testing is recommended during a time of the year when all of the windows and doors are closed – such as the winter months like December, January and February.

 What is radon?